pamapa/callblocker/README.md

 The online check script base name e.g. "tellows_de" leds to onlinecheck_tellows_de.py.

 ## Automatically download blacklists
 There is a possibility to daily download a whole blacklist.
-You will need to setup a cronjob for automation.
+You will need to setup a cronjob for this task.
 The following cronjob will download each day the K-Tipp blacklist:
 ```
 0 0 * * * /usr/share/callblocker/blacklist_CH_K-Tipp.py --output /etc/callblocker/blacklists/ >/dev/null
 ```
-Currently the following are supported:
+Currently the following blacklists are supported:

 Name                            | Site
 ----                            | ----